-S. Frederick Starr, Ph.D., is the founding chairman of the Central Asia- Caucasus Institute & amp; Silk Road Studies Program Joint Center, and a Distinguished Fellow at the American Foreign Policy Council.
-He cofounded the Kennan Institute for Advanced Russian Studies and served as Vice-President of Tulane University and President of Oberlin College and of the Aspen Institute.
-He is a member of the Board of Trustees of Nazarbayev University in Astana and of ADA University in Baku.
+S. Frederick Starr, Ph.D., is the founding chairman of the Central Asia- Caucasus Institute & Entral Road Studies Program Joint Center, and a Distinguished Fellow at the American Foreign Policy Council.
 His research on the countries of Greater Central Asia and Russia has resulted in twenty-two books and 200 published articles.
 He is the author of Lost Enlightenment: Central Asia's Golden Age, translated into twenty languages, and The Genius of Their Age: Ibn Sina, Biruni, and the Lost Enlightenment, published by Oxford University Press in 2023.